 Because the candidate policy from just-in-time protection is applied to all supported files on onboarded devices, it may block user activity on files that won't have a policy applied once evaluation occurs.
 To prevent this productivity interruption, you should configure and deploy policies to devices before enabling just-in-time protection.

 When in audit mode, just-in-time protection is triggered in the background.
 Administrators can see just-in-time events in Activity explorer, without users being blocked.
 Audit mode applies to users that aren't in scope or excluded from scope.
-Just-in-time protection will automatically apply Audit mode to users who do not have any Block or Block with override policies applied to them when the feature is enabled.
+Just-in-time protection will automatically apply Audit mode to users who don't have any Block or Block with override policies applied to them when the feature is enabled.

 When in Enforce mode, just-in-time protection blocking is applied for users or groups selected in the policy scope.
 All egress activities are blocked until the evaluation is complete.